-- Measurable refers to tracking goals that are quantifiable.
-The previous two examples have numerical values associated with them, which allows us to measure our progress.
+- The previous two examples have numerical values associated with them, which allows us to measure our progress.
 If it is September and you’ve only read 2 books, cue in “Houston, we’ve got a problem.”
 Tracking our progress towards our goals is essential in helping us change strategies that are not working.

-- Attainable resolutions are ones that we truly believe we can achieve.
+- Resolutions are attainable when we truly believe we can achieve them.
 I know some people say, “shoot for the stars and you’ll at least reach the moon,” but this adage can also be demotivating.
 If you set out to read 12 books, but currently never read, you may be setting yourself up for failure.

-- Relevant resolutions are ones that are going to motivate you and help you better yourself.
+- Resolutions are relevant when they are going to motivate you and help you better yourself.
 Resolutions are really longer-term goals that we hope will make our lives better.
 If you set goals that are not relevant to your happiness or health, they may be difficult to achieve.

 Some final advice: Take time to be mindful of your resolutions.
 Think of resolutions that work for you.
 Any progress towards a resolution is growth!
 If you never read, but you read 3 books out of 12, that is progress.

 Lastly, check out some potential resolutions below in case you need a little inspiration (but remember, your resolutions should resonate with you!):

 - Video chat with friends that you have not been able to see in person.
 Come up with a list of people you want to stay in touch with, and connect with each of them once a month through the year.